-These portfolios cater for savers who are concerned about investment loss.
-The four funds offer straightforward access to a sophisticated risk-management process, executed by leading fund manager BlackRock.
-We believe this process can cushion savers from sharp and sustained market falls.
-All they need to do is agree, and regularly review, their risk appetite with their adviser.
+The Managed Intelligently (MI) Savings Portfolios cater for savers who are concerned about investment loss.
+The four portfolios offer straightforward access to a sophisticated risk-management process executed by leading fund manager BlackRock.

-- Come with an extra layer of risk management that moves some of the fund into safer investments when BlackRock thinks markets are likely to suffer a sharp and sustained fall
+- Come with an extra layer of risk management that moves some of the portfolio into safer investments when BlackRock thinks markets are likely to suffer a sharp and sustained fall.

 BlackRock uses sophisticated asset allocation techniques to work out the optimal long-term strategic asset mix that matches each portfolio’s target risk level.

-The added safeguard moves money out of the diversified mix into safer investments, like cash, when the portfolio’s volatility gets too high and we think markets are likely to suffer large and sustained falls like we saw in the credit crunch.
+The added safeguard moves money out of the diversified mix into safer investments, like cash, when the portfolio’s volatility gets too high and BlackRock thinks markets are likely to suffer large and sustained falls like we saw in the credit crunch.
 When volatility reduces, the portfolio moves back to its original diversified mix.